Rotatable Antenna-Enabled Mobile Edge Computing: Abstract

 \section{Abstract}

-In the evolving landscape of mobile edge computing (MEC), enhancing communication reliability and computation efficiency to support increasingly stringent low-latency services remains a fundamental challenge.
-Rotatable antenna (RA) is a promising technology that introduces new spatial degrees-of-freedom (DoFs) to tackle this challenge.
-In this letter, we investigate an RA-enabled MEC system where antenna boresight directions can be independently adjusted to proactively improve wireless channel conditions for latency-critical users.
-We aim to minimize the maximum computation latency by jointly optimizing the MEC server’s computing resource allocation, receive beamforming, and the deflection angles of all RAs.
-To address the resulting non-convex problem, we develop an efficient alternating optimization (AO) framework.
-Specifically, the optimal edge computing resource allocation is derived based on the Karush–Kuhn–Tucker (KKT) conditions.
-Given the computing resources, the receive beamforming is optimized using semidefinite relaxation (SDR) combined with a bisection search.
-Furthermore, the RA deflection angles are optimized via fractional programming (FP) and successive convex approximation (SCA).
-Simulation results verify that the proposed RA-enabled MEC scheme significantly reduces the maximum computation latency compared with conventional benchmark methods.
+Enhancing communication reliability and computation efficiency remains a fundamental challenge for stringent low-latency mobile edge computing (MEC) services.
+Rotatable antenna (RA) is a promising technology that introduces new spatial degrees-of-freedom (DoFs) by independently adjusting antenna boresight directions to proactively improve wireless channel conditions for latency-critical users.
+In this letter, we investigate an RA-enabled MEC system and minimize the maximum computation latency by jointly optimizing the MEC server's computing resource allocation, receive beamforming, and the deflection angles of all RAs.
+To solve the resulting non-convex problem, we develop an efficient alternating optimization (AO) framework, where the edge computing resource allocation, receive beamforming, and RA deflection angles are respectively optimized via the Karush--Kuhn--Tucker (KKT) conditions, semidefinite relaxation (SDR) with bisection, and fractional programming (FP) with successive convex approximation (SCA).
+Simulation results verify that the proposed RA-enabled MEC scheme significantly reduces the maximum computation latency compared with conventional benchmarks.